Allow access to a consumer account

 Manage privileges for an app by using SQL commands

-View the privileges requested by an application
+View the privileges requested by an app

 SHOW PRIVILEGES IN APPLICATION hello_snowflake_app;